Main Home Exterior

 Adjacent guest quarters occupy more than 4,500 square feet and boast a patio with built-in barbeque and limestone floors.
 Three separate +/- 1,000-square-foot guest suites, each with a private entrance, are part of the guest quarters complex, and each guest room is characterized by a vaulted ceiling with stone fireplace and a modern bathroom.
 Also located in the upper residential compound are a large 20-by-60-foot swimming pool, tennis court, pool house, garage, and landscaped gardens with modern sculptures.
 Elsewhere on the vast property are three single-family residences that can serve as homes for a ranch caretaker and staff.

-Listing agent, Steven Mavromihalis, an avid car enthusiast and collector, cannot help but note that, in addition to the countless other lifestyle benefits of the Stone Canyon Ranch, its proximity to the Laguna Seca Raceway and the Pebble Beach Concours also make it the perfect estate for automobile aficionados.
+Steven Mavromihalis is an avid car enthusiast and collector, cannot help but note that, in addition to the countless other lifestyle benefits of the Stone Canyon Ranch, its proximity to the Laguna Seca Raceway and the Pebble Beach Concours also make it the perfect estate for automobile aficionados.